The Pop-Up Bike Hub is a mobile Do-It-Yourself Community bike repair space.

 If you're interested in becoming involved, please contact Simone at firstname.lastname@example.org

-Click here to make a donation to Pop-Up Bike Hub. *Make sure to enter "Pop-Up Bike Hub" in the Extra Instructions field.
+Click here to donate to Pop-Up Bike Hub. *Make sure to enter "Pop-Up Bike Hub" in the Extra Instructions field.

 - Province of Nova Scotia